Board and Staff

 he, him, his

-Joseph Gutierrez is the Program Associate at the Dan and Margaret Maddox Charitable Fund.
+Joseph Gutierrez is the Education Program Officer at the Dan and Margaret Maddox Fund.
 He is originally from southern California and graduated from UCLA with B.A.’s in American Literature and History in 2009.
 Joseph’s professional experiences have centered around education.
-He worked in South Korea for four years as an educator in public school and afterschool settings.
+He worked in South Korea for five years as an educator in public school and afterschool settings.
 After moving to Nashville in 2014, Joseph continued doing afterschool work while working with NAZA.

-Margarita is a steadfast presence at the Maddox Charitable Fund.
-Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature.
+Margarita (Spanish-English translation: Daisy) is a steadfast presence at the Maddox Fund.
+Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature and playing in creeks.

 An avid collaborator, she is eager to network on projects great and small.
 Outcomes and data retrieval are her areas of consulting expertise.
 Rita is tri-lingual, fluent in Spanish, English and dog.